 The INE has carried out general user satisfaction surveys in 2007, 2010, 2013 and 2016 and it plans to continue doing so every three years.
 The purpose of these surveys is to find out what users think about the quality of the information of the INE statistics and the extent to which their needs of information are covered.
 In addition, additional surveys are carried out in order to acknowledge better other fields such as dissemination of the information, quality of some publications...

 On the INE website, in its section Methods and Projects / Quality and Code of Practice / INE quality management / User surveys are available surveys conducted to date.(Click next link)

-23 days elapse from the reference date of the data to the publication of the provisional figures, whereas for the final data, one year and one month elapse for the months of January to May, and the final data for the rest of the months is published in June.
-That is, in April 2016, the provisional data for March 2016 and the final data for March 2015 are published, and in June 2016, the final data for 2015 that was not disseminated previously is published.
+23 days elapse from the reference date of the data to the publication of the provisional figures (TP1=23 days), whereas for the final data, one year and one month elapse for the months of January to May, and the final data for the rest of the months is published in June (TP2=13 months).
+That is, in April 2020, the provisional data for March 2020 and the final data for March 2019 are published, and in June 2020, the final data for 2019 that were not disseminated previously are published.